Alper-Hamarat/TelephonebookConsole/README.md

 # The Project

-This project is intended as a 2 player Tic Tac Toe console game.
+This project is intended as a console program for an adressbook.

 # How to get started